KimScheffler/technical-writing-portfolio/docs/en/work-samples/snipping-tool.md

 The recognized text is now available for further use.

 > **Note**
-> When copying text from a screenshot, you can optionally **remove line breaks** to optimize the text for use in other applications.
+> When copying text from a screenshot, you can optionally **remove line breaks** using the **Three-dot menu** to optimize the text for use in other applications.

 ---